 Welcome to Vanilla Grass’s romance How to Write a Romance Series!
 This week’s focus?
 Romance Genres & Sub-Genres and Romance Tropes.

-Carolyn is a successful ghostwriter for published romance novels and is presenting this series to pull back the curtain on everything writers need to know to write a romance.
+Kyro Dean is co-author of the Fires of Qaf fantasy romance series and is presenting this series to pull back the curtain on everything writers need to know to write a romance.
 If you’re just starting, make sure you check out the first in the series: How to write a romance novel: #1 Understanding Steam Levels.

 Let’s jump in!